dev-ai-lab/aws-architect/README.md

 - **DAX caching:**
   - Provides an in-memory cache for reduced read latency (microseconds) with a default 5-minute TTL.
   - helps solve read congestion
-  - fully compatible with DynamoDB API (not app code change).
+  - fully compatible with DynamoDB API (no app code change/refactoring).
+    - doesn't require developers to manage cache invalidation, data population or cluster management
   - less read capacity is used which saves costs
+  - delivers upto 10x performance improvement - from milliseconds to microseconds - even at millions of requests per seconds
+  -

 ![dynamodb-acc-dax.png](media/serverless/dynamodb-acc-dax.png)
 - Why not ElastiCache